 They sit on your camera’s hot-shoe, on a camera bracket, or even handheld for fast adjustments.
 You can even sync many flash units at the same time.

 This is great for different lights hitting the same scene from different angles.
-Go through our article here for all the information you will ever need.
+Go through our article here for all the information you need.

 More often than not, we photographers try to stay away from overcast days.
 For portraiture, the overcast sky acts as a diffuser, softening the light.